erik-adelbert/aoc/2022/README.md

 ## Day 13

 Today's challenge describes some `packet` numbers.
 They are somewhat related to `snailfish` numbers from [last year day 18](https://github.com/erik-adelbert/aoc/blob/main/2021/18/aoc18.go).
 These numbers parsing is the crux of today's challenge, my parser is recursive and pretty straightforward.
-I had though times putting it together though and the tyniest mistake here is fatal. ~~The `cmp` function is nicely described: it was easy to have the standard Go library sorting the numbers.~~ No need to sort the packets!
+I had tough times putting it together though and the tyniest mistake here is fatal. ~~The `cmp` function is nicely described: it was easy to have the standard Go library sorting the numbers.~~ No need to sort the packets!

 I've chosen to represent a `packet` as `struct{ val int, list []packet }`, with the added convention that if `p.val < 0` then the number is a `list`.
 It's an `integer` otherwise.
 The following have been modified to display the internal representation of `[1, 1, 3, 1, 1]`: